“Cut your losers and let your winners run.”

 Discipline is the most important word in any trader’s dictionary.
 Great discipline is required in all aspects of running your trading business but never more so than when you are in a trade.
 A clear head and good discipline will mean you have no hesitation in cutting losing trades when they deviate from expectation or begin to move against you.

-Most profitable traders achieve a Discipline Ratio of > 2:1.
-That is, they spend more than twice the length of time in winning trades as they do in trades that are going against them.
+Most profitable traders achieve a disposition ratio of > 1.
+That is, they spend more time in winning trades than they do in trades that are going against them.

-You can still be profitable with a Discipline Ratio of 1:1 or less but you will need to be extremely talented at picking entry points as most big winners (the holy grail of trading) need time to develop and trades that are going against you often tend to keep going!
+You can still be profitable with a ratio of 1 or less but you will need to be extremely talented at picking entry points as most big winners (the holy grail of trading) need time to develop and trades that are going against you often tend to keep going!